The Secret of Submission: When Hashem Knocks on the Door and Asks for Charity

 The Sfas Emes says: This is the entire essence of a human being.
 A person must reach the realization that he is dust and ashes.
 For this purpose, a person is given a hundred and twenty years to live in this world.
 Why specifically a hundred and twenty years?
 So that he will learn throughout his life that he is worth nothing on his own.

 He sees that what he made has spoiled, what he built has been destroyed, and all his plans did not go as he expected.
-We saw this even with the holy Patriarchs: Avraham Avinu thought that Yishmael would be the righteous and pure one, and requested: > "If only Yishmael would live before You."
+We saw this even with the holy Patriarchs: Avraham Avinu thought that Yishmael would be the righteous and pure one, and requested: "Oh that Yishmael might live before You."
 Yitzchak Avinu thought that he would bless Esav and thereby bring about the tikkun (rectification) of the world.
-But Hashem shows a person time and again that only through breaking one's pride and reaching absolute humility is Hashem's true will revealed in the world.
+But Hashem shows a person time and again that only through breaking one's pride and reaching absolute humility is the true will of Hashem revealed in the world.